 An outright refusal is a household that refuses to respond to the survey and the interviewer feels that there is no chance of an interview at the given time.
 In addition to outright refusals, there are also refusals when some of the information has not been collected.
 Refusals on the LCF are defined as:

 - all adults complete the full income section, but the MDK of the household refuses to keep the diary

 - one adult refuses to give the main income information in the questionnaire

 A non-contact arises when an address is occupied but where it has not been possible to contact any member of the household in the field period.

 Ideally, all adult members of the household should be present during the interview, so that the income section can be asked personally.
-However, where a member of the household is not present during the interview, another member of the household (such as spouse) may be able to provide documentary information about the absent person.
-The individual interview is then identified as a proxy interview.
+However, where a member of the household is not present during the interview, another member of the household (such as a spouse) may be able to provide documentary information about the absent person via a proxy interview.

-- by reference to tables based on external (non-LCF) data published elsewhere
+- by reference to tables based on external (non-LCF) data produced elsewhere

 - by reference to tables based on LCF data from previous years showing average amounts according to household income